 If you have any questions about the payment methods, please contact us.

 Yes!
 For every new user who signs up using your unique referral code and makes at least two payments and stays active for a minimum of 28 days, you will receive $50 worth of free credits.
 On top of that, the new user receives a bonus worth $25 credits.
 Read more about the referral program here.

 You can earn bonus credits to your UpCloud account by sharing your unique referral link or code with your friends.
 For every new user who signs up using your referral code and makes at least the minimum one-time payment, you will receive $50 worth of free credits.
 When signing up, the new user also receives a bonus worth of $25 credits.
 Read more about the referral program here.

 Simple plan Cloud Servers are billed per hour regardless of whether the server is powered on or shut down.
 This is due to the discounted bundle pricing, which in turn affords a lower monthly cost.

-UpCloud is a European cloud service provider offering the world’s fastest cloud servers with 100% uptime SLA from multiple data centres around the world in Asia, Europe and the U.S. Our SME business customers run their business-critical web applications on our enterprise-level cloud computing platform and love us for our high performance, reliable service, and competitive prices.
+UpCloud is a European cloud service provider offering the world’s fastest cloud servers with 100% uptime SLA from multiple data centres around the world in Asia, Europe and the U.S. Our SMB customers run their business-critical web applications on our enterprise-grade cloud computing platform and love us for our high performance, reliable service, and competitive prices.

 The Flexible plans let you pick and choose exactly the server specifications you want while the Simple plans offer easy to use, value for money configurations.
 Read more about the plans here.